cityofships/i-love-compute/README.md

 - The user can downloads and install all OpenCL drivers by doing `sudo ./ubuntu-amdgpu install all`, or only a select of them.
 For example the user can only install AMD APP for CPUs from Radeon Crimson (fglrx) and AMD APP for GPUs from Orca (AMDGPU-PRO) by doing `sudo ./ubuntu-amdgpu install stream orca`.
 - The installation is done system-wide (requires `root` permission), and provided software is made available in default environment.

+This script is known to work on Ubuntu 20.04 LTS and Ubuntu 21.10.
+Clover packages installed with this script will probably not work with Ubuntu 22.04 LTS as required dependencies would not be available in repositories.
+Official Ubuntu Clover packages may be usable with radeonsi as long as `-cl-fast-relaxed-math` is not enabled.
+See [llvm/llvm-project#54947](https://github.com/llvm/llvm-project/issues/54947).
+Official Ubuntu Clover packages may not be usable with r600.
+See [llvm/llvm-project#54942](https://github.com/llvm/llvm-project/issues/54942).

 ### [`user-clvk`](scripts/user-clvk)
 A script to download, build clvk and run software using clvk.